Lansoprazole

 - Long term use of lansoprazole can increase the likelihood of bone fractures.
 If your doctor has prescribed you lansoprazole to take over a long period of time, you will need to be monitored to ensure that you have adequate levels of vitamin D, to minimise the chances of bone injury.

 - The symptoms of acid reflux are similar in nature to stomach cancer.
 Lansoprazole can mask these symptoms, which could potentially be hazardous to your health.
-If you experiencing symptoms similar to acid reflux for more than 3 weeks, you should see your doctor as soon as possible.
+If you are experiencing symptoms like acid reflux for more than 3 weeks, you should see your doctor as soon as possible.

 - Taking lansoprazole for longer than 3 months can reduce the amount of magnesium in your body.
-Magnesium is required in order to maintain healthy glucose levels, heart beat and muscle and nerve function.
-Low magnesium can have a negative effect on your health and leave you feeling dizzy, tired, twitching and also increase your heart rate.
+Magnesium is required in order to maintain healthy glucose levels, heartbeat and muscle and nerve function.
+Low magnesium can negatively affect your health, leaving you feeling dizzy, tired, twitching and increasing your heart rate.

 If your doctor has authorised long term use of lansoprazole, and you wish to purchase more than a one-month supply, you can call us to speak to one of our pharmacists.